Book

-Neurosurgeons treat the entire spectrum of the nervous system from the brain, to spinal cord and column, to nerves into your arms and legs.
-They have advanced training to treat all conditions of the brain and vertebral column.
+Neurosurgeons treat the entire spectrum of the nervous system including the brain, spinal cord and column, and nerves in the arms and legs.
+Neurosurgeons have advanced training to treat all conditions of the brain and vertebral column.

 Spinal procedures performed by a neurosurgeon may include: